-Use approximately 5 ml (one tablespoon) of MetaQil Oral Rinse, rinse for 30 seconds.
+Use approximately 5 ml (one teaspoon) of MetaQil Oral Rinse, rinse for 30 seconds.
 Use MetaQil up to 3 times a day depending on your needs.
 Use alone or after each time you brush your teeth.

 Who typically has a taste disorder?

 There are many reasons one may have a taste disorder, some of these reasons include:

 - People undergoing cancer treatment with chemotherapy or radiation

 - People affected by dry mouth